Criticism of Sikhism: Other sects

 The idol of Ravidas in the sanctum of Shri Guru Ravidas Janmsthan Mandir in Varanasi, marking his birthplace.
 The Ravidassia group separated from Sikhism into a separate religion in 2009.

 The political alignments since the independence of India in 1947 have led to political leaders wooing lower caste vote-banks that led to carving out a new sect called Ravidassia religion in 2009.
-The foundation of the Ravidassia religion worried Sikhs the most, as Sikhism itself emerged in 15th century to break caste and religious distinctions.
+The foundation of the Ravidassia religion worried Sikhs the most, as Sikhism itself emerged in the 15th century to break caste and religious distinctions.
 The adherents of Ravidassia have continued to follow Guru Granth Sahib while retaining some historical Sikh symbols such as the nishan sahib and langar.

 Ravidassias believe that Ravidas is their Guru (saint) whereas Sikhs consider him one of the bhagats (holy person) who is revered in the Sikh faith.
 Ravidassias have attempted to create a separate lineage by appointing head preachers of Ravidass Deras as Guru whereas the Sikhs do not, states Ronki Ram.
 The Sikh sub-tradition decisively split from Sikhism following an assassination attack on their visiting living Guru Sant Niranjan Dass and his deputy Ramanand Dass in 2009 in Vienna, which was attributed to Sikhs.
 Ramanand Dass died from the attack, Niranjan Dass survived his injuries, while over a dozen attendees at the temple were also injured.

 In the 1970s, Western people – mainly North American Caucasians, Hispanics, African Americans and Europeans – led by Harbhajan Singh Khalsa, also known as Yogi Bhajan, began converting to Sikhism.
 They called their movement Sikh Dharma Brotherhood or 3HO (Healthy, Happy, Holy Organization).
 They accepted the Guru Granth Sahib as their scripture, underwent the rituals of Khalsa initiation, visited Amritsar, and adopted the dress (turban) and codes of Sikhs.
 Harbhajan Singh Khalsa was formally anointed the Religious leader (Jathedar) of Sikhism in the West by the Sikh religious body of Akal Takht, one of five takhts (seats of power), in the 1980s.
 While it was embraced by some Sikh leaders, some Sikhs were suspicious of his methods.
 The criticism emanates from the yogic practices of the group as cited by Trilochan Singh, who has criticized it as "absurd and sacrilegious", citing the flamboyant titles Yogi claimed for himself, and incorporation of tantric yoga practices, as they were "never known in Sikh history, and were repulsive to the mind of every knowledgeable Sikh".